peteclark3/distributed-task-scheduler/docs/design.md

 ## Services
 ### Frontend Service
 - The end-user interface for task registration and management.
-- Stateless and can be scaled horizontally via kubernetes HPA based on memory and/or CPU usage.
 ### Backend (API) Service
 - The API serving the frontend service; allows for task registration and management.
-- Stateless and can be scaled horizontally via kubernetes HPA based on memory and/or CPU usage.
 ### Scheduler Service
 - The actual "clock" or cron service which handles task scheduling, sending tasks to the Executor via Redis Stream when tasks need to be executed.
-- Stateless, but only one instance should be running at a time.
-Kubernetes deployment will handle ensuring (only) one instance is running.
 ### Executor Service
 - Executes tasks as received.
 The "worker nodes" of the system.
-- Stateless and can be scaled horizontally via kubernetes HPA based on memory and/or CPU usage, OR a custom metrics scaler based on stream message count size.

 ## Other Components
 ### Redis